 In the plaza in front of the church, as people went about their Sunday morning business, I cupped my hands to my mouth and belted out her name.
 “CRUUUZZZ!!”

 I waited a few moments, then yelled again, then waited again.
 I was about to leave when I heard the sound of a heavy iron latch and then there she was.
 Her short white hair was combed neatly to the side.
-She was dressed mostly in black, with a black apron over her skirt.
+She was dressed mostly in black, with a black apron over her dress.

 I explained why I had come, and Cruz was delighted that I’d thought to stop by.
 She moved slowly, but she looked at me brightly.
 I showed her the picture and she said, “Oh yes!
 There I am!”
 She was 94, she told me.
 We talked politely but warmly and when she asked where I lived now, she said her nephew has a restaurant only a five-minute walk away.
 I said I’d be sure to stop by sometime.

 I never asked her directly because I didn’t have to; she didn’t remember me or my aunt and uncle.
 Maybe she would have if I’d sent the photo as I’d promised many years ago.
 I showed her the rest of the images.
 One of them was of her mother, who was then about the same age as Cruz.

 She tilted her head and smiled.
 We were strangers, connected only by some old photos, but for a few wordless moments we remembered our loved ones together, and then we said goodbye.